danehobrecht/shadowtu.be/README.md

 #### More information

-Tor Browser is required to be running during script execution.
+Tor Browser is required to be running during script execution: https://www.torproject.org/

-Basic HTML data from https://www.youtube.com/feed/history/comment_history must be locally available.
+"Google - My Activity.html" must be locally available to the script: https://www.youtube.com/feed/history/comment_history